nayaksofia/hacktoberfest-contribution-challenge-1/README.md

 ## Step-3: (optional)

 >Go through index.html file .
 Do required changes.
-Do not decide yet.
+Do not decided the webpage yet.
 Do contribute it from your side.

 # Finally :)